 Form a national network and increase collaboration between acoustic telemetry researchers;

-The Australian Animal Tracking and Monitoring System (AATAMS) is one of eleven facilities of the Integrated Marine Observing System (IMOS).
-AATAMS represents the higher biological monitoring of the marine environment for the IMOS program.
+The Animal Tracking Facility is one of eleven facilities of the Integrated Marine Observing System (IMOS).
+It represents the higher biological monitoring of the marine environment for the IMOS program.

-Currently AATAMS uses acoustic technology, CTD satellite trackers and bio-loggers to monitor coastal and oceanic movements of marine animals from the Australian mainland to the sub-Antarctic islands and as far south as the Antarctic continent.
+Currently the Animal Tracking Facility uses acoustic technology, CTD satellite trackers and bio-loggers to monitor coastal and oceanic movements of marine animals from the Australian mainland to the sub-Antarctic islands and as far south as the Antarctic continent.

 Currently, a large range of fish, sharks and mammals are collecting a wide range of data.
 This includes behavioural and physical data such as depth, temperature, salinity and movement effort of individual marine animals.